I have been interested in street photography as a hobby for the last few years and I still remember my struggle as a

 - Inspiration for street photography can be found everywhere.
 Start by varying your techniques, timings, and locations.

 - Look at the work of other street photographers.
 Try to think about how they took this picture and try to repeat that the next time you are on the street (this is for learning purposes, do not publish a photo for money and claim it is your original idea if you have exactly copied someone else's idea!).

 - And lastly, as you progress and feel more confident about your street photography style, do not stick to these things above!
 After some time, you will find that photos of events and certain situations can be repetitive, plus other photographers in the same place might be taking similar photos.
-You might even want to try and find unusual places, or very ordinary places that other photographers don't shoot, but that another topic.
-At this stage, focusing on gaining the basic skills and building up your confidence in doing street photography.
+You might even want to try and find unusual places, or very ordinary places that other photographers don't shoot, but that is another topic.
+At this stage, focus on gaining the basic skills and building up your confidence in doing street photography.

 I hope this helps!
 Happy shooting and please feel free to share this article and tell us if you have any tips, questions or suggestions in the comments section below.